FuelsEurope

 4 Mar 2025

-Their ask — FuelsEurope requests EU funding for water-saving technologies and streamlined regulations to avoid overlapping requirements.
+Message — FuelsEurope requests EU funding for water-saving technologies and streamlined regulations to avoid overlapping requirements.
 They want the Strategy to prevent new rules that duplicate existing Industrial Emissions Directive provisions.
 They emphasize that water efficiency measures must account for plant-specific conditions and operational differences.123

-How it helps them — This would reduce regulatory compliance costs and secure public funding for water-related infrastructure investments.456
+Why — This would reduce regulatory compliance costs and secure public funding for water-related infrastructure investments.456

-Who loses — Environmental groups lose stronger water consumption controls and industry-specific efficiency standards.78
+Impact — Environmental groups lose stronger water consumption controls and industry-specific efficiency standards.78

 Meeting with Olivia Gippner (Cabinet of Commissioner Wopke Hoekstra)